dzlandis/ha-addons/kiwix/DOCS.md

 - `/share/kiwix/` (default) - Files stored in Home Assistant's share folder
 - `/media/kiwix/` - Files stored in media folder
 - `/config/kiwix/` - Files stored in config folder

-#### Port
-The port number where Kiwix will serve content.
-Default is 8080.

 #### Threads
 Number of threads to run in parallel (1-16).
 Higher values can improve performance with multiple simultaneous users.
 Default is 4.